HISTORY

 To this end the primary focus of TASCA has been to provide and support water testing and water chlorination necessary to ensure that new and existing water systems provide uncontaminated potable water.
 TASCA does not construct water systems; this is done by other organizations.
 TASCA has applied its expertise in microbiology, laboratory management and public health to develop and support the infrastructure necessary for the maintenance of these water systems.

-Above: Vista of the Atlantic Coast where TASCA is installing The Manual Chlorinator in small communities.
+Above: Vista of the Atlantic Coast where TASCA is installing The Manual Chlorinator in small indigenous communities.
 The Atlantic Coast is distant from the cities of Matagalpa and Jinotega, sparsely populated, and often underserved due to its remoteness.
 Bocana de Paíwas, 2021.

-WHY CHLORINATOR INSTALLATIONS ONLY IN NICARAGUA
+WHY CHLORINATOR INSTALLATIONS IN NICARAGUA

-The reasons for the lack of success of those projects indicated that functioning community Water and Sanitation Committees (CAPS) were essential for a successful and sustainable water project.
-Additionally support from both Health and Water Ministries is critical for any health initiative to succeed.
-Neither Honduras nor Guatemala have a support system for the CAPS or involved governmental Ministries, while Nicaragua has a strong national CAPS for supporting the local rural Water Committees and involved Health and Water Ministries.
+was the absence of functioning community Water and Sanitation Committees (CAPS.)
+These CAPS are essential for a successful and sustainable water project.
+Additionally support from both Health and Water Ministries is critical for any health initiative to succeed and neither Honduras nor Guatemala have involved governmental Ministries.
+One important reason for the success of The Manual Chlorinator in Nicaragua is due to a strong national CAPS for supporting the local rural CAPS.

 Laboratory technician filtering water samples to test for contamination, Matagalpa lab.
 2003.